-The rides in Hello Kitty Secret Garden and Go Safari! have specific safety restrictions and there is signage at each ride detailing the restrictions, rules and advisory notes.
+The Go Safari! and The Rainforest Adventure rides, and The Rainforest Carousel have specific safety restrictions and there is signage at each ride detailing the restrictions, rules and advisory notes.

 Please note the following:

 - Ride users must be above a certain height, be able to support themselves and have upper body control.

 - All rides have level access and standard wheelchairs can be taken through the queue lines and into the ride areas.

 - Operators will assist visitors in accessing the rides but will be unable to lift users into or out of the seats.